abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 To use MFA Delete, versioning must be ensbled on the bucket

 Only the bucket owner(root account) can enable/disable MFA Delete.

+## S3 Access logs.

+- For audit purposes, you may want to log all access to s3 buckets.

+- Any request made to any account weather accepted or denied will be logged into the logs bucket for the data to be analysed using data analysis tools.

+- The target logging bucket must be in the same AWS region.